 The parameters $\KKn$ of the truncated distributions $\qcn$ have to be found in the variational E-step.
-In order to do so, we use the free-energy expression derived in \citep[][Prop.\,3]{Lucke2016}, which takes for the GMM (\ref{EqnGMMIsoA}) and (\ref{EqnGMMIsoB}) the following form: The truncated variational E-step (TV-E-step) first optimizes $\FF(\KK,\Theta)$ w.r.t.\ $\KK$ and the obtained truncated responsibilities $\qcn$ are then used in the M-step (\ref{EqnMStepA}) and (\ref{EqnMStepB}) to optimize $\FF(\KK,\Theta)$ w.r.t.\ $\Theta$.
-The form of the free-energy (\ref{EqnTruncatedF}) and the result that it is monotonously increased by iterating TV-E-step and M-step are the crucial theoretical results in \citep[][]{Lucke2016} that are used in this study.
-Neither of these two results is straight-forward: (A)~truncated distributions themselves depend on the model parameters $\Theta$, and (B)~it requires a number of derivation exploiting specific properties of truncated distributions to obtain the compact expression (\ref{EqnTruncatedF}).
+In order to do so, we use the simplified free energy derived in \citep[][Prop.\,3]{Lucke2018}, which takes for our GMM (\ref{EqnGMMIso}) the following form:

+The truncated variational E-step (TV-E-step) first optimizes $\FF(\KK,\Theta)$ w.r.t.\ $\KK$ and the obtained truncated responsibilities $\qcn$ are then used in the M-step (\ref{EqnMStep}) to optimize $\FF(\KK,\Theta)$ w.r.t.\ $\Theta$.
+The form of the free energy (\ref{EqnTruncatedF}) and the result that it is monotonically increased by iterating TV-E-step and M-step are the crucial theoretical results by \citet[][]{Lucke2018} that are used in this study.
+Neither of these two results is straight-forward: (A)~truncated distributions themselves depend on the model parameters $\Theta$, and (B)~it requires a number of derivations exploiting specific properties of truncated distributions to obtain the \changedOld{concise form used for} expression (\ref{EqnTruncatedF}).

-The TV-E-step now requires finding sets $\KKn$ which increase $\FF(\Theta,\KK)$.
-The free-energy (\ref{EqnTruncatedF}) is computationally tractable, so a new $\KK$ could in principle be found by directly comparing $\FF(\KKNew,\Theta)$ of a new $\KKNew$ with $\FF(\KKOld,\Theta)$ of the current.
-We can slightly reformulate the problem by considering a specific data point $n$ and cluster $\ct\in\KKn$ for which we ask when a new cluster $c\not\in\KKn$ would increase the free-energy $\FF(\KKNew,\Theta)$.
-By virtue of the properties of GMM (\ref{EqnGMMIsoA}) and (\ref{EqnGMMIsoB}) and due to the specific structure of the free-energy (concavity of the logarithm and the summation of probabilities in Eqn.\,\ref{EqnTruncatedF}), we can then show:\\ \ \\ {}{\bf Proposition 1}\\ Consider the GMM (\ref{EqnGMMIsoA}) and (\ref{EqnGMMIsoB}) and the free-energy (\ref{EqnTruncatedF}) for $n=1:N$ data points $\yVec^{(n)}\in\RRR^D$.
+The TV-E-step now requires finding sets $\KKn$ which increase $\FF(\KK,\Theta)$.
+The free energy (\ref{EqnTruncatedF}) is computationally tractable, so a new $\KK$ could in principle be found by directly comparing $\FF(\KKNew,\Theta)$ of a new $\KKNew$ with $\FF(\KKOld,\Theta)$ of the current $\KKOld$.
+We can slightly reformulate the problem by considering a specific data point $n$ and cluster $\ct\in\KKn$ for which we ask when any other replacing cluster $c\not\in\KKn$ would increase the free energy $\FF(\KK,\Theta)$.
+By virtue of the properties of GMM (\ref{EqnGMMIso}) and due to the specific structure of the free energy (summation and concavity of the logarithm in Eqn.\,\ref{EqnTruncatedF}), we can then show:\\ \ \\ {}{\bf Proposition 1}\\ Consider the GMM (\ref{EqnGMMIso}) and the free energy (\ref{EqnTruncatedF}) for $n=1:N$ data points $\yVecN\in\RRR^D$.
 Furthermore, consider for a fixed $n$ the replacement of a cluster $\ct\in\KKn$ by a cluster $c\not\in\KKn$.
-Then the free-energy $\FF(\KK,\Theta)$ increases if and only if
+Then the free energy $\FF(\KK,\Theta)$ increases if and only if